unsaved/gradle-ivyxml-plugin/README.txt

      auto-instantiate Gradle Configurations.

 Recent functional changes.
-    With release 1.0-milestone-6, excludes stopped having an effect.
+    With release 1.0-milestone-6, <dependency><exclude>s stopped having an effect.
-    I believe that this is a bug with Gradle and will open a Gradle Issue once I confirm.
+    I don't yet know if this is a problem with Gradle or with this plugin, but I have already expended more time on it than is justified for a feature that I am not using now.
     Until this is resolved, be aware of using
         <dependencies><dependency><exclude>
     elements.
 3 unit tests of this plugin project will continue to fail until this is resolved.
-    It is very possible that this is fixed in Gradle before you use this plugin.
+    It is very possible that this may be fixed in Gradle before you use this plugin.
     To find out, you can ask me, or you can pull the source code for this project and run the Gradle task 'test'.
+    I will fix this when somebody lends a hand, or when I need this feature (like to narrow transitive dependencies).

     New users can safely skip the remainder of this section.